 #9 Updated by firstname.lastname@example.org about 2 years ago

 Short term, I agree with fixing the tests.

 Long term, I think having core tests rely on the file plugin is undesirable as demonstrated by this incident.
 I don't think having a test (mock) plugin in core code tree is a good idea.
 However, including a TestPlugin in the pulpcore/tests/functional code tree seems reasonable.

-#11 Updated by kersom over 1 year ago
+#11 Updated by kersom about 2 years ago

 Based on the previous comments, I think that if certain core feature requires a plugin in order to be tested this test should live inside the plugin repository, and not be part of the core repository.

 Besides that, if possible we should use one plugin to test all the core features that require a plugin.
 Or at least, most of the features.

-#12 Updated by daviddavis over 1 year ago
+#12 Updated by daviddavis about 2 years ago